elixirschool/telemetry-code-along/part_one.md

 Here, we're emitting an event that includes the duration measurement--tracking the duration of the web request--along with the context of the web request, described by the `conn` struct.

-### Defining and Attaching The Telemetry Handler
+### Step 3: Defining and Attaching The Telemetry Handler

-We need to define a handler that implements a `handle_event/4` callback.
-Our `handle_event/4` function will match the specific event we're emitting using [function arity pattern matching](https://medium.com/flatiron-labs/how-functions-pattern-match-in-elixir-12a44a51c6ad).
+We need to define a handler that implements a callback function that will be invoked when our event is executed.

+The callback function will match the specific event we're emitting using [function arity pattern matching](https://medium.com/flatiron-labs/how-functions-pattern-match-in-elixir-12a44a51c6ad).

-Let's define a module, `Quantum.Telemetry.Metrics`, that implements this function:
+Let's define a module, `Quantum.Telemetry.Metrics`, that implements a function, `handle_event/4`:

 ```elixir
 # lib/quantum/telemetry/metrics.ex